I shared with you my thoughts on Mexico City’s bike programme. I think the service could be so much better.

 Well, as of last Wednesday, Ecobici cardholders can ride an “electric” bicycle parked in one of the 28 unique stations around the city.

 The downside to this is that if you take one, you have to return it to an electrical station.
-With less-than-a-thirteenth of stations, it is difficult to travel the city and give the back bike in just 45 minutes before being charged for the extra time.
+With less than a thirteenth of stations, it is difficult to travel the city and give the bike back in just 45 minutes before being charged for the extra time.

 Moving on to the bikes, as Miguel Mancera, head of government put it during the announcement: